MAXIM: Multi-Axis MLP for Image Processing: Our Approach: MAXIM

 \subsection{Multi-Stage Multi-Scale Framework}

 We further adopt a multi-stage framework because we find it more effective, as compared to scaling up the model width or height (see ablation \cref{ssec:ablation}A).
 We deem full resolution processing~\cite{park2020multi,ren2019progressive,chen2021hinet} a better approach than a multi-patch hierarchy~\cite{suin2020spatially,zamir2021multi,zhang2019deep}, since the latter would potentially induce boundary effects across patches.
 To impose stronger supervision, we apply a multi-scale approach~\cite{li2019rethinking,chen2018cascaded,cho2021rethinking} at each stage to help the network learn.
-We leverage the supervised attention module~\cite{zamir2021multi} to propagate attentive feature maps progressively along the stages.
-We leverage our proposed cross-gating block (\cref{ssec:cross-gating-block-mlp}) for any cross-stage feature fusion.
-See Appendix for details.
+We leverage the supervised attention module~\cite{zamir2021multi} to propagate attentive features progressively along the stages.
+We leverage the cross-gating block (\cref{ssec:cross-gating-block-mlp}) for cross-stage feature fusion.
+We refer the reader to~\cref{fig:multi-stage-framework} for details.

 Formally, given an input image $\mathbf{I}\in \mathbb{R}^{H\times W\times3}$, we first extract its multi-scale variants by downscaling: $\mathbf{I}_n,\ n=1,...,N$.
 MAXIM predicts multi-scale restored outputs at each stage $s$ of $S$ stages, yielding a total of $S\times N$ outputs: $\mathbf{R}_{s,n}$.
 Despite being multi-stage, MAXIM is trained \textit{end-to-end} with losses accumulating across stages and scales: